DrLuke/osc-gt/README.md

-# force-osc
+# osc-gt

-Forceful OSC controller
+A OSC control and monitoring software written in nodejs and rust, using electron.